Hurley-Natick/Covid19-NP-Swab/README.md

 <img src="img/copan_flocked_swab_macro.png" width="100%">

 An NP swab is a flexible stick around 15cm in length that goes up your nose to the back of the nasal cavity (see [movie](https://www.youtube.com/watch?v=hXohAo1d6tk&feature=youtu.be&t=40)).
 It is swept or twirled around to brush or wick up secretions, which carry Covid-19 virus particles.
-The swab comes out of the nose and goes into a vial that contains fluid ([viral transport medium, VTM](Other_Docs/VTM_IU_recipe.pdf)).
+The swab comes out of the nose and goes into a vial that contains fluid (viral transport medium, VTM, for which there are now recipes [from IU](Other_Docs/VTM_IU_recipe.pdf) and [the CDC](Other_Docs/CDC_Viral-Transport-Medium.pdf)).
 The vial gets capped and sent for processing.

 There are **two parts**: a bristled **bulb** end (above) and a **shaft**.
 The bristles in the above are nylon.